 Fifty years ago, Indiana was short on physicians.
 Cities pitched ideas for a new medical school.
 In response, IU School of Medicine devised an innovative solution—regional campuses.

-, hours after his wedding and as friends and family gathered for a celebration, an anxious Terry Brown went to the mailbox in front of his parent’s home in Jasper, Indiana.
+IN JUNE 1973, hours after his wedding and as friends and family gathered for a celebration, an anxious Terry Brown went to the mailbox in front of his parent’s home in Jasper, Indiana.

 He was looking for an overdue piece of mail that could change his future: an acceptance letter from Indiana University School of Medicine.